-- Small Leather Colourant Kit - Used to restore the leather colour.
+- Small Leather Colourant Kit - Used to restore the leather colour to the whole bolster.

 STEP 1.
 Prepare the leather car seat

 The first step it to prepare the leather for repair.
 Using the Leather Prep & abrasive pad, included in the Colourant Kit, gently rub the surface of the leather to remove any grease and oils that have accumulated.

 This step will also remove any loose fibres and remove the manufactured finish allowing the colourant, applied later in this tutorial, to adhere to the leather properly.

 After prepping, wipe the leather down with the Alcohol Cleaner, this will remove any dirt or dust from the area before moving on to the next step.

 STEP 2.
 Tidy the area

 If you look at the hole you can see that the leather is sticking outwards, like a lip.
 This lip will compromise the quality of the repair and it should be removed.